blitline-dev/backburner-allq/README.md

 # Backburner [![Build Status](https://travis-ci.org/nesquena/backburner.svg?branch=master)](https://travis-ci.org/nesquena/backburner)

-Backburner is a [beanstalkd](http://kr.github.com/beanstalkd/)-powered job queue that can handle a very high volume of jobs.
+Backburner-allq is a [allq](http://www.allqueue.com)-powered job queue that can handle a very high volume of jobs.
 You create background jobs and place them on multiple work queues to be processed later.

-Processing background jobs reliably has never been easier than with beanstalkd and Backburner.
+Processing background jobs reliably has never been easier than with allq and Backburner.
 This gem works with any ruby-based web framework, but is especially suited for use with [Sinatra](http://sinatrarb.com), [Padrino](http://padrinorb.com) and Rails.

-If you want to use beanstalk for your job processing, consider using Backburner.
+If you want to use allq for your job processing, consider using Backburner.
 Backburner is heavily inspired by Resque and DelayedJob.
 Backburner stores all jobs as simple JSON message payloads.
-Persistent queues are supported when beanstalkd persistence mode is enabled.
+Persistent queues are supported when allq persistence mode is enabled.

 Backburner supports multiple queues, job priorities, delays, and timeouts.
 In addition, Backburner has robust support for retrying failed jobs, handling error cases,